-The ferry runs from April to end of October.
+The ferry runs from April to the beginning of November.
 The journey time is around 45 minutes.

 The Dockyard Ferry Stop is easy to find.
 All cruise ships dock at Kings Wharf or Heritage Wharf.
 Cruise passengers will have no choice but to pass it when disembarking from their ship.